npereira89/learn_python/README.md

 **I will explain all script I did with a little explain**:

 * **exercisesPython.py**: In this script, I did some training exercises which I founded in this [repo](https://github.com/rmveiga/exercicios_python?tab=readme-ov-file#%C3%ADndice).
-In my repository, you can find a solutin, but there are others;
+In my repository, you can find a solution, but there are others.
+There are some exercises from [programming 24 from MOOC](https://programming-24.mooc.fi/) ***(introduction part)***;

 * **get_a_number_game.py**: In this script, I did a game to figure out a number between 1 a 100.
-Just have 3 attemps.
+Just have 3 attempts.
 I give some clues.
-In the end of the 3 attemps, I told you the number sorted.
+In the end of the 3 attempts, I told you the number sorted.
 Is it fun?
 Let's play!;

 * **getting_photos_directory.py**: In this script, we can open all photos there are in specify directory